 We aim to send your deferred annual benefit statement by the end of May or early June each year.

 Your deferred benefits are increased every year in line with the Consumer Price Index (CPI).
-The increase applied is published on the GOV.UK website.
+The increase applied is published on the LGPS member website.

 Keeping in touch